semmypurewal/BeginningJavaScript/outline.md

   + accessing elements of an object
   + mutating an object
   + using variables for keys
-  - arrays of objects
+  + using array functions on objects
-  - using array functions on objects
+  + arrays of objects
-  - examples
+  + nested objects
-  - practice
+  + practice
   - tests

-* putting it all together
+* poker simulation
   - overview
   - unit testing
   - poker